 Stacey Shinn, Jan Gilbert Social Justice Fellow at PLAN.
 Stacey started with PLAN as a Master of Social Work intern, working with Jan Gilbert at the legislature and heading up our mining accountability work in Northern Nevada.
-Stacey recently graduated from the University of Nevada, Reno with her MSW in social work and in June of 2012 she will start as a PLAN employee taking over Jan’s legislative duties.
+Stacey graduated from the University of Nevada, Reno with her Masters of Social Work and in June of 2012 official took over Jan’s legislative duties as PLAN’s lobbyist.

 Laura Martin is PLAN’s communications director.
 She coordinates and executes the communications plan for the organization and each PLAN program, supervises staff and ensures smooth implementation of PLAN programing in southern Nevada.
 She is graduate of Colorado State University with a strong background in social and racial justice issues and community organizing.
 Laura serves on the board of the Nevada Youth Network, Clark County Social Services Community Action Committee and is a member of the National Coalition of 100 Black Women, Nevada Chapter.
 For media inquiries: firstname.lastname@example.org or 702-791-1965 (office)